MounicaMarneni/Caplin-SDET-Tech-Test/README.md

 ### Configuration

-- The ESLint is configured in eslint.config.mjs file where we define set of rules like unused variables, console warnings and explicit any
+- The ESLint is configured in eslint.config.mts file where we define set of rules like unused variables, console warnings and explicit any

+### Initialise ESLint

+- npx eslint --init

-### Run
+### Run to check eslint errors or warnings

 - npx eslint .

 ## Project Structure

 - **pages/**: Contains Page Object classes for different pages (e.g., `homePage.ts`, `ftse100Page.ts`)
-- **tests/**: Contains test files (e.g., `ftse.spec.ts`)
+- **tests/**: Contains test files (e.g., `ftse100.spec.ts`)
 - **README.md**: Documentation for the project